 Monetary and In-Kind Donations

 Processing and care of collections, both paper-based and non-paper-based, is an expensive undertaking.
-The museum and library are both in constant need of archival-grade supplies: tags, boxes, cases, ties, etc. The library is also in need of a large-format scanner that would allow us to make scans and copies in-house of some of our larger documents, particularly maps and blueprints.
+The museum and library are both in constant need of archival-grade supplies: tags, boxes, cases, ties, etc. (See our Amazon Wish List for specific items you can contribute to the Library and Material Culture collections!)
+The library is also in need of a large-format scanner that would allow us to make scans and copies in-house of some of our larger documents, particularly maps and blueprints.
 Many of these items are both fragile and frequently used: accessing them and scanning them through our commercial vendor is not ideal in terms of preservation, so being able to scan them in-house would greatly advance their “lifespan.”
 The library and museum both also house a number of artifacts that have deteriorated to the point that they need special care.
 Donations to their conservation are greatly appreciated!
 If you would like to discuss options for donating to objects and archives conservation and care, please contact us!
 We would love to help you find a project that you would feel good about supporting!
 Donate Today!

 Many potential donors have questions about how to donate to the Colorado Railroad Museum, and about appraisals in particular.
 The Colorado Railroad Museum accepts donations of historic artifacts, documentary resources, etc. Indeed, the bulk of our collection is drawn from donations; we rarely purchase collection items.
 As a rule, the Curator assesses all non-paper donations; the Librarian assesses all paper-based materials, as well as A/V items (films, DVDs, sound recordings, etc.) and art.
 Items that are accepted into the collection are cataloged and stored with extant museum collections, and are used in exhibits and research as the need arises.
 Items that are not accessioned into the collection are offered to another non-profit or museum, sold to benefit the Museum, or disposed of.
 The most common reason for an item not being accepted into the collection is it being a duplicate of an item already in the collection.
 (We might, for instance, accept duplicate pieces of china, but no duplicate copies of a book or magazine.)